 As it provides a reliable and uninterrupted supply to the interior of the system.
-The power supply is an electronic device that provides stability as well as regulatory power for the circuit to work properly.
+The power supply is an electronic device that provides stability and regulatory power for the circuit to work properly.
 There are two types of power supply sources.
-Such as AC power which is received from the main outlet and DC power which we get from the battery.
+Such as AC power which is received from the main outlet, and DC power which we get from the battery.

-In today’s article, we will discuss what is Voltage Regulator, what are the types of Voltage Regulator and an overview of its work.
+In today’s article, we will discuss the Voltage Regulator, the types of Voltage regulators, and an overview of its work.

 What is a Voltage Regulator?

-Voltage Regulator is used to controlling voltage level.
+A voltage Regulator is used to control the voltage level.
 Voltage regulators are used when there is a need for a stable and reliable voltage.
-It generates a fixed output voltage.
-Which remains constant for any changes in input voltage or load conditions.
+It generates a fixed output voltage, which remains constant for any changes in input voltage or load conditions.
 It also acts as a buffer to protect any component from damage.

 A Voltage regulator is a device with a simple feed-forward design.
 And this uses a negative feedback control loop.
 A Voltage Regulator is a device with a simple feed-forward design.
 And this uses a negative feedback control loop.
-There are two main types of Voltage Regulator: linear voltage regulators and switching voltage regulators.
+There are two main types of Voltage regulators: linear voltage regulators and switching voltage regulators.
 These are used in a wide range of applications.
-Linear voltage regulator is the simplest type of voltage regulator.
-It is available in two types.
-Which is compact and used in low power and low voltage system.
+A linear voltage regulator is the simplest type of voltage regulator.
+It is available in two types: compact and used in low power and low voltage systems.

 The components used in the voltage Regulator are as follows: